Robert George Sang Mackechnie Biography

 Biography

-Beginning in 1927 he was a member of London’s Seven and Five Society, which, having begun as a strictly conservative and anti-Modernist artists’ group in 1919, was converted by 1924 into a fully Modernist group, holding their first entirely Abstract works show in 1935.
-The Rye Gallery in East Sussex holds an extensive collection of Mackechnie and Margaret Barnard’s work.
+Around 1927 they returned to London where Mackechnie became a member of the Royal Society of British Artists and the Royal Watercolour Society.
+In 1927 he joined London’s Seven and Five Society, which, having begun as a strictly conservative and anti-Modernist artists’ group in 1919, was converted by 1924 into a fully Modernist group, holding their first entirely Abstract works show in 1935.
+In 1934 the Mackechnies moved to Rye, Sussex, dividing their time between there and a small apartment in Positano, Italy, to help with Mackechnie's asthma.
+Robert Mackechnie died in Rye in 1975.